adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ## Usage
 TODO:
 - instructions for packer after thats all automated
+- packer task, use the link-local address 169.254.169.254 in the packer script to set the hostname based on private IPs set via terraform (linux `at` job).
 - aws cli setup (optional)
 - tfenv (optional)
 - terraform validate, terraform fmt, terraform plan